 Source: John Ayto, Dictionary of Word Origins (1991)

-"Fallacy" is a vague and ambiguous word.
-First, "fallacy" is frequently used to mean a common factual error, and a number of books with it in the titlesuch as Tad Tuleja's Fabulous Fallaciesare collections of common factual mistakes, with corrections.
-This is not the type of fallacy catalogued in the Fallacy Files; rather, it is a collection of logical fallacies.
+The English word "fallacy" is both vague and ambiguous.
+Its general meaning is "mistake" or "error", especially a common one.
+For instance, "fallacy" is frequently used to mean a common factual error, and a number of books that use it in the titlesuch as Tad Tuleja's Fabulous Fallacies and the Reader's Digest book Facts & Fallaciesare collections of common factual mistakes with corrections.
+This is not the type of fallacy catalogued in The Fallacy Files; rather, it is a collection of logical fallacies.

-A further ambiguity in the term "logical fallacy" is that between type and instance:
+- There is an ambiguity in the phrase "logical fallacy" between type and instance:

-Throughout the Fallacy Files I restrict the term "logical fallacy"or just "fallacy", for short, since I'm not concerned here with factual mistakesto sense 1, and not sense 2.
+Both of the above senses of the phrase "logical fallacy" are used commonly, even by logicians and mathematicians, without distinguishing the two meanings.
+However, context will usually indicate whether "fallacy" refers to a fallacious argument or a type of error in reasoning―such as the fallacy of affirming the consequent.
+Nonetheless, throughout The Fallacy Files I restrict the term "logical fallacy"or just "fallacy", for short, since I'm not concerned with factual mistakesto sense 1, and not sense 2.
 For sense 2, I say that a particular argument "commits" a fallacy, or that it is "fallacious", which means that the argument is an instance of a fallacy, in sense 1.